 A night at these types of teahouses will cost anything from $3 to $10 a day.
 Prices get higher along with altitude and remoteness.
 Facilities will be rudimentary on less popular trekking routes.

 Rooms, Electricity and Charging Points In Nepal Tea Houses

 Generally, rooms are set up as twinshare.
 Twinshare rooms feature two beds with a mattress, pillows, duvet (blanket) and sheets.

 Hygiene throughout most tea houses is not fantastic.
 We recommend putting a cover over the pillow and using a sleeping bag.
 It can get very cold at night, particularly higher up, so using a four-season sleeping bag is recommended.
 Walls are not insulated and are thin, making earplugs a wise choice.

 Most tea houses will have basic access to electricity for lighting and central plug points in the communal restaurant for charging devices like mobile phones, tablets and eReaders.
 Teahouses will charge between $3-$5 to charge your device.
 Please note that access to charging points are often limited in the busier tea houses where demand for charging points are high.

 Food in Nepal Tea Houses

-Nowadays, tea houses on the most popular trekking routes offer a wide choice of beverages that includes beer and a large food menu.
-Drinks and snacks (like Pringles crisps and chocolates) increase in price as you ascend in altitude.
+Nowadays, tea houses on the most popular trekking routes offer a wide choice of beverages from traditional tea to beer and a large food menu.
+Drinks and snacks (like crisps and chocolates) increase in price as you ascend in altitude.